 Protip: You can also filter by tag both on the Calendar, and Feed view, to only see the specific content you need to.
 And if you forget to tag a post, you can use the Brand Posts type filter in Conversations to apply a tag after it is already posted.

-Drafts is where all of your works in progress live.
-These are pieces of content that have been created but are not yet ready for publishing.
-Whether you are still waiting on approval, do not have the copy finalized, still need creative, etc., drafts offer a way to plan content without needing to define when and where it will post.
+The Drafts section is where all of your work in progress lives.
+These are the pieces of content that have been created but are not yet ready for publishing.
+Whether you are still waiting on approval, do not have the copy finalized, still need creative, etc., drafts offer a flexible way to plan content in advance, while signaling to your team that more work and actions need to be taken.

-When creating posts, you have the option to Save as Draft.
+When creating posts, you have the option to Save as Draft or Schedule a Draft.

 Drafts use cases